CityOfVernonia/vernonia-tax-maps/README.md

 A tool for downloading Columbia County tax maps within and adjacent to [Vernonia City Limits](https://gisportal.vernonia-or.gov/portal/home/item.html?id=eb0c7507611e44b7923dd1c0167e3b92).

-Files are included as TIFFs and PDFs.
-TIFFs are georeferenced via the accompanying `*.tiff.aux.xml` file in spatial reference NAD 1983 (2011) Oregon Statewide Lambert (Intl Feet) _WKID 6557_.
+Files are included as TIFFs, JPEGs and PDFs.
+TIFFs and JPEGs are georeferenced via the accompanying `*.aux.xml` file in spatial reference NAD 1983 (2011) Oregon Statewide Lambert (Intl Feet) _WKID 6557_.

 Tax maps can be viewed over imagery in the interactive [Tax Map Viewer](https://vernonia-tax-map-viewer.netlify.app/) app.
 The source code for the app is available at [CityOfVernonia/vernonia-tax-maps](https://github.com/CityOfVernonia/vernonia-tax-maps)